 January – March 2017

 On January 11th, the Framework Collaboration Agreement and Specific Agreement N°1 were signed by FIP partners.

 Also in January, coordination meetings with the Fisheries National Society (Sociedad Nacional de Pesquería, SNP) took place in order to discuss how to better implement FIP activities that are relevant to both the Indirect Human Consumption and the Direct Human Consumption fisheries.

-In February, CeDePesca attended a meeting convened by the Vice-Minister of Fisheries, Mr. Héctor Soldi.
+Also in January, CeDePesca attended a meeting convened by the Vice-Minister of Fisheries, Mr. Héctor Soldi.
 During this meeting, representatives from PRODUCE; IMARPE, SNP and CeDePesca discussed the main challenges for the Peruvian anchovy fisheries to attain a certifiable status.
 One of the main results from this meeting was the intention of the Vice-Minister of formalizing a working group among all attending entities to coordinate actions and assign specific duties to each.

 In March, FIP partners selected a renowned specialist on the MSC standard, Mr. Ian Scott, to assess compliance with the MSC Performance Indicator 1.1.1 (Stock status – Low-Trophic-Level species).
 A database with relevant information is being put together by CeDePesca to support the completion of this activity.

 Also during this quarter, a protocol for data collection has been designed for the Onboard Observers Program that will be implemented as a private initiative.
 The Program will collect data on the interaction of the Chimbote small-scale fishery with non-target species and other ecosystem components.